TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 ### 1. Do Now

-* Display the online IDE and asks students to identify the key parts (menu bar items [run, console, +], code panel, console panel) of the IDE.
+* Display the IDE and asks students to identify the key parts (menu bar items [run, console, +], code panel, console panel).
 * After going over the three parts of the IDE have students check that they can still log into their IDE account.

 ### 2. Lesson